thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 Along this way we inspect the **Dockerfiles** for the container images and we take a look into the configured **yaml files** to create the **deployment** for the microservices.

-The following diagram shows a high level overview of steps which will be automated later with bash scripts.
+The following diagram shows a high level overview of steps, which will be automated later with bash scripts.

 ![cns-container-deployment-01](images/cns-container-deployment-01.png)

-1. Uploading container definition
+1. Uploading the container definition
-2. Building and storing of theproduction container image inside the IBM Cloud Registry
+2. Building and storing of the production container image inside the IBM Cloud Registry
 3. Deploying the containers into the Kuberentes Cluster

 Related blog posts: